MNT Reform apt repository

 :

-deb [arch=arm64 signed-by=/etc/apt/keyrings/reform.debian.net.asc] https://reform.debian.net/debian bookworm-backports main
+deb [arch=arm64 signed-by=/etc/apt/keyrings/reform.debian.net.asc] https://reform.debian.net/debian trixie-backports main

-And then install the correct kernel using:
+And then install the correct kernel and reform-tools

-sudo apt install linux-image-arm64/bookworm-backports
+sudo apt install linux-image-mnt-reform-arm64/trixie-backports reform-tools/trixie-backports

 Source